calnix/Yieldcurity/docs/tight_variable_packing.md

 Use the Tight Variable Packing pattern when it is beneficial to use reduced-size type (e.g. uint64), when dealing with storage values because the compiler will pack multiple elements into a single storage slot.

-- However, this is only sensible if all the variables in that slot are going to be used as a group (read/write) operation (i.e. debt and deposit values).
+However, this is only sensible if all the variables in that slot are going to be used as a group (read/write) operation (i.e. debt and deposit values).

 - **If you are not reading or writing all the values in a slot at the same time, this can have the opposite effect**
     - When one value is written to a multi-value storage slot, the storage slot has to be read first and then combined with the new value such that other data in the same slot is not destroyed.
-- When using elements that are smaller than 32 bytes, your contract’s gas usage may be higher.
+- Additionally, when using elements that are smaller than 32 bytes, your contract’s gas usage may be higher.
 This is because the EVM operates on 32 bytes at a time.
 Therefore, if the element is smaller than that, the EVM must use more operations in order to reduce the size of the element from 32 bytes to the desired size.

 ## Implementation